LearningLightInCloud/k8s/README.md

     Command-line access.
     Access to a user account with sudo privileges on each system.

+On AWS EC2 setup the security group that allows following ports for inbound connections -

+    SSH (Port 22)
+    All traffic for Kubernetes control plane (Port 6443) NodePort Services (30000–32767)

 Set up Docker

 Kubernetes requires a CRI-compliant container engine runtime such as Docker, containerd, or CRI-O. This article shows you how to deploy Kubernetes using Docker.